 So I'm laying it all out here so that you can decide if you want to learn about this topic from me.

-I am a good fit for those of you who:
+I'm a good fit for you if you:

-- Want to keep up with your kids' online use (even as they start to know more about the online world than you do)
+- Want to keep up with your chid's online use (even as she starts to know more about the online world than you do)

-- And for those of you who know in your heart-of-hearts that you can, should, and WANT to raise a leader, a change-maker, a kindness warrior
+- Know in your heart-of-hearts that you can, should, and WANT to raise a leader, a change-maker, a kindness warrior

 - *At the same time